tomekkozysa/portfolio/content/experiments/typemix.md

 ::Spacer
 ::

-::Text-{:columns=2}
+::Text-{:columns=0}
-TypeMix is an SVG based typographic experiment where randomised properties from colour palletes to stroke-width create quirky looking letters.
+TypeMix, SVG based typographic experiment.

-Generated images can be exported in various formats.
-It's entrirely built in vanilla JS and pateiently awaits for more developemnt.
+It uses SVG style properties like colour, stroke width to create new letter forms.
+It's built in vanilla JS.

 Below are some of the images generated with the app.
 ::